 If you want to de-clutter your home and start living a more minimal lifestyle, your wardrobe is the perfect place to start.
 After your wardrobe purge, you’ll have far fewer clothes to store freeing up space in your home (I know you have clothes everywhere – not just in your wardrobe).
 Having less in your wardrobe also means it looks neater and will inspire you to continue the clear up throughout the home.

 Having a capsule wardrobe helps to cut down the amount of time it takes you to get ready in the morning (those extra few minutes in bed are very important).
 Capsule wardrobes also help save time in other, more unexpected ways.
-Because your no longer shopping for clothes, you’ll no longer find yourself browsing the new in section of Topshop or ASOS, that 10 minutes here and there really add up.
+Because you’re no longer shopping for clothes, you’ll no longer find yourself browsing the new in section of Topshop or ASOS, that 10 minutes here and there really add up.
 You’ll also find more productive things to do on the weekends now your not popping into town for a trip to the shops.
 This extra time can be used to help you with your other resolutions.
 Maybe you want to learn a new language or how to knit but didn’t think you had enough time – well now you do!

-Making decisions uses a lot of mental energy, so any way you can reduce the amount of decisions you make can only be positive.
+Making decisions uses a lot of mental energy, so any way you can reduce the number of decisions you make can only be positive.
 Having a capsule wardrobe means you no longer find yourself staring at a wardrobe full of clothes, thinking you have nothing to wear.
 This can be a very stressful way to start your day, and let’s face it we normally have these thoughts on already stressful days (like before an important meeting, job interview, presentation etc).
 Fewer clothes mean less choice which in turn makes deciding what to wear simpler.
-This means you can focus all your energy onto the day ahead.
+This means you can focus all your energy on the day ahead.

 When we have a wardrobe full of clothes and are popping to H&M every other day to add something else, it is hard to define your personal style.
 With fast fashion, you are encouraged to buy into trends, which makes it hard to figure out your personal style.
 When you remove the fast fashion from your wardrobe only keeping what you truly love, you’ll figure out your personal style.